felixBenicourt/iterCmds/README.md

 # iterCmds

-A sandbox repository for development purposes with Iter and other tools.
+A repository for development purposes with Iter and other tools.
 Additional documentation and specific examples will be provided in the future.

 ## Pages